 Set shared financial goals

-One of the biggest things that has helped Brandon and I to get on the same page with our finances is to set shared financial goals.
+One of the biggest things that has helped my husband and me to get on the same page with our finances is to set shared financial goals.
 It helps to take the drudgery out of money management and actually make it fun!

 First, setting a financial goal gives us a common objective.
 While we were engaged and just married, our financial goal was to save for our RV to travel the country together.
-Not only was it genuinely fun to talk about, but it also helped to give some direction to our budget.
+Not only did it make it genuinely fun to talk about money, but it also helped to give some direction to our budget.

 Hold each other accountable without judgment